Peter Paul Rubens

 Herodias and Salome with the Head of John the Baptist

 Oil on oak panel

 102 x 70 cm, with frame 122 x 90 cm

-Herodias is dressed in a luxurious golden robe and a red cloak and wears a pearl-studded headdress as well as a necklace with precious stones over her décolleté.
-To her left, Salome is shown giving her mother an unidentifiable sideways glance.
-Perhaps she refuses to look at the plate?
-The bearded guard approaches from the right with a sword, having just severed John’s head from his body.
-With his right hand clenched in a fist, he has grabbed the head and seems to be about to place it on the tray, which Herodias presents to the viewer with a slight smile.
-The saint’s troubled face is marked by a prominent nose, half-closed eyes and a mouth hidden by his full beard.
+Herodias is dressed in a luxurious golden robe and a red cloak, and she wears a pearl-studded headdress as well as a necklace with precious stones over her décolleté.
+To her left, Salome is shown giving her mother an undefinable sideways glance.
+Possibly she does not want to look at the plate?
+The bearded guard with the sword approaches from the right, having just knocked John’s head off his body.
+With his right hand clenched in a fist, he has grabbed the head and seems to be about to place it on the tray that Herodias presents to the viewer with a slight smile.
+The saint’s troubled face is marked by a prominent nose, half-closed eyes, and a mouth hidden by his full beard.

 The many painted repetitions of this theme attest to its popularity, although several of them are thought to have been lost.
-Well-known versions can be found today, for example, in the Sanssouci Palace in Potsdam, in the Old Masters Picture Gallery of the Dresden State Art Collections or in the Kunsthistorisches Museum Vienna (inv. no. 2384).
+Well-known versions can be found today, for example, in the Sanssouci Palace in Potsdam, in the Old Masters Picture Gallery of the Dresden State Art Collections, and in the Kunsthistorisches Museum Vienna (inv. no. 2384).
 Compositionally, they all seem to go back to a common model, namely the copper engraving.
-However, they clearly vary in the execution of small details; for example, here in the direct and not as usual rapt gaze of Herodias (cf. KHM) and the restrained expression of Salome, who otherwise appears either frightened or mischievous.
+However, they clearly vary in the execution of small details; for example, here in the direct and rather unusual rapt gaze of Herodias (cf. KHM) and the restrained expression of Salome, who otherwise appears either frightened or mischievous.
 The guard’s posture and gaze are very close to the original engraving.
-In this way, the painting becomes part of the group of various repetitions of the pictorial subject.
+In this way, the painting joins the group of various repetitions of the popular pictorial subject.